Scenarios

 • The S1 products will be downloaded in s1_images.

-• The orthorectified tiles will be generated in output.
+• The orthorectified images will be generated in output.

 • Temporary files will be produced in tmp.